 - Recommend actions that state and local governments, the construction industry, and building code organizations can take to reduce future damages and protect lives and property in hazard areas.

-Who are the members of the MAT?
+Who are the members of a Mitigation Assessment Team?

 - Representatives of FEMA Headquarters and of FEMA Regional Offices,